 Why You Should Try to Read Ulysses—Again

 Many novels are so challenging that we never manage to finish them.
 One of the most famous is James Joyce’s Irish masterpiece Ulysses.
-And with St. Patrick’s Day here, this seems a good time to reconsider this work and ask why you should make another attempt at seeing it to the end.
+To honor St. Patrick’s Day, I’m here to encourage you to make another attempt at seeing this book to the end.

 Ulysses: an introduction

 Published in Paris in 1922, banned as obscene until 1933, yet hailed as one of the groundbreaking works of early Modernism, the nearly 800-page novel takes place in Dublin on a single day, June 16, 1904.

 It records the thoughts and activities of two main characters—Leopold Bloom, an unhappily married Jew and advertising canvasser, and Stephen Dedalus, a lapsed Catholic and frustrated academic.
 Although strangers to each other at the beginning, their day unfolds along parallel tracks that finally intersect.

 A third important character is Bloom’s earthy and unfaithful wife, Molly, who occupies much of her husband’s thoughts on this day and who is preparing for the arrival of her lover, Blazes Boylan.
 Along the way, we are introduced to a host of minor characters who play a part in Bloom’s and Dedalus’s day.